x-atlas-consortia/hs-ontology-api/README.md

 The following assumes that you have created a local branch of hs-ontology-api.

-### Outside of an IDE
+### From the command line
 1. Move to the root of your local branch.
 2. Create a Python virtual environment.
 The following command creates a virtual environment named _venv_.

    ``python -m venv venv``
-3. Activate the virtual environment:
+3. Activate the virtual environment.

    ``source venv/bin/activate``
 4. Move to the /src folder and install dependencies, inclduing the ubkg-api package.